vmware-archive/projectmonitor/README.md

     git submodule init
     git submodule update

+### Install gem dependencies

+If you don't have geminstaller installed, then execute:

+    sudo gem install geminstaller

+Then execute:

+    sudo geminstaller

 ### Set up the database

 You'll need a database (MySQL works).
 Create it with whatever name you want.
 Copy `config/database.yml.example` to